About COVID-19 Vaccines

 How long will the vaccine protect those that receive it?

-The duration of protection from the vaccine against COVID-19 is unknown.
-Additional assessments of the vaccine are needed to learn how often vaccination must be repeated to provide protection.
+The duration of protection from the vaccine against COVID-19 is not yet known.
+Additional evaluation of the vaccines are in process to learn how often vaccination must be repeated, if ever, to provide protection.

 Will the vaccinees protect against the different variants of the virus that have been identified?